espressif/esp-at/docs/en/AT_Command_Examples/classic_bluetooth_at_examples.rst

 #.
 Establish connection.

    The source role should be able to find the Bluetooth device with name "EXAMPLE".
 In this example, you can use your mobile phone to initiate a connection.
-If the connection is established successfully, ESP32 will prompt:
+If the connection is established successfully, {IDF_TARGET_NAME} will prompt:

    .. code-block:: none